Developing Creative Capacity

 of his art.
 Today the Belarus Free Theatre has been exiled to London, unable to work in its home country.
 In India, Iran, China

-establishment?
 Has it normalised what we do?
 Has creativity become too comfortable?
 Is dissent on the decline?
-Who is

-6. The Dog Ate My Homework – Arts and Imagination in the Education Sector 19.09.18
+THE DOG ATE MY HOMEWORK – Arts and Imagination in the Education Sector 19th September 2018